vviikk/nextjs-research/README.md

 # Grocery list

-In this test task, we want to check the basic frontend skills of our candidates.
-You must create an app allowing users to make their grocery lists.
+Create an app allowing users to make their grocery lists.

 Here are user stories that should be covered: